Team4388/ScoutingApp2025/README.md

 ## TODO:
 #### Scouting:
-- Make the "Report" menu, A tool that lets users select data to display from the the teams and compare menus.
 - Make practice mode??
 #### Data Analysis:
 - Statbotics intigration???
-- AI overview of scouting data for a team???
 - Make the "Compare" menu, cross comparing team's stats.
 #### Functionality:
 - Add more types of data fields.